Telegram vs Discord for Your Bot: I Deploy Both (2026)

 Pick Telegram when

 You’re a solo founder or owner-operator who works from your phone.
 The Telegram mobile app is excellent.
 Quick DM to the bot, response in seconds, no server to manage, no channels to navigate.
 I built the Telegram AI Agent specifically for the person who runs their entire business from a phone — not someone parked at a desktop all day.
+If the job is lead capture, CRM notes, reminders, or approvals, the Telegram bot CRM workflow is usually the cleanest shape.

 Your clients contact you through Telegram already.
 Some verticals — law, real estate, certain trades — have shifted a chunk of client communication to Telegram over the past few years.
 If that’s already your world, the bot lives where the relationships are.
 A solo attorney I deployed for runs nearly all client intake and follow-up through a Telegram group — the whole intake workflow stays in one thread.